AN INCONVENIENT TRUTH

 A MOMENT THAT CHANGED MY LIFE

-Today, Sheryl MacKay, the warm, radiant and thoroughly professional host of CBC Radio's North By Northwest, asked listeners to write in and tell her of a defining moment in their life, and she would read many of those stories, on-air, over the next few weeks.
+Today, Sheryl MacKay, the warm and radiant host of CBC Radio's North By Northwest, asked listeners to write in and tell her of a defining moment in their life, and she would read many of those stories, on-air, over the next few weeks.
 It got me thinking about a defining moment in my life.
 One that completely changed the trajectory of what very well could have been a simple, anonymous existence in small town, Canada.

-As many readers of this blog are aware, before I retired to a quiet life on Vancouver Island, I managed the lives, careers, professional reputations and financial bottom lines of some of the most powerful people in Hollywood when I wasn't working as an actress, screenwriter or television producer, myself.
-It all blossomed from a random event that I remain equally grateful for and embittered by.
+As many readers of this blog are aware, before I retired to a quiet life on Vancouver Island, I managed the lives, careers and financial bottom lines of some of the most powerful people in Hollywood when I wasn't working as an actress, screenwriter or television producer, myself.
+It all blossomed from a random event that I remain equally grateful for — and embittered by.
 So, I emailed Sheryl an abbreviated version of this story:

-It was 1989, a year into my relationship with a very popular, veteran radio & television broadcasting personality, ten years my senior.
+It was 1989, a year into my relationship with a veteran radio & television broadcasting celebrity, ten years my senior.
 In addition to his Monday to Friday live radio show, in Ontario, my boyfriend (later husband) also voiced and produced radio and TV commercials at the station, for various clients, well after everyone had gone home for the day.

 Late one Sunday night, we went to the station, so my boyfriend could go over the new batch of commercial scripts he had to voice, for delivery at 9 AM the next morning.